-The vacancy rate for the Property is 0.3%, with all other space subject to a lease.
+The lease vacancy rate for the Property is 5.2% as at 31 December 2016.
 The vacancy rate represents the portion of the Property which is not subject to a lease or an agreement for lease.

-1.5 Tenants
+1.5 Tenant

-The Property's top five tenants (by percentage of gross income) are:
+The Property's tenants (by percentage of gross income) as at 31 December 2016 are: